Science & Nature Education Programs

-Practice classification, observation, and use of scientific tools by observing and thinking about birds, their identification, habitats, and behaviors.
-Includes Bird Id, Birding, and Migration Madness/Mapping activity of choice. $18/student for the three part series ($180 minimum).
+Practice observation skills, the scientific method, and use of scientific tools to observe and think about birds, their adaptations, habitats, and behaviors.
+Includes Bird Adaptations, Birding, and Migration Madness/Mapping activity of choice. $18/student for the three part series ($180 minimum).
 Additional trip fee for schools more than 10 miles from our office.

 **Any of the programs above may also be scheduled at the Audubon Nature Center as a 90 minute field trip.**